DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 .. figure:: img/bond-overview.*

-   Bonded PMDs
+   Bonding PMDs

 The Link Bonding PMD library(librte_net_bond) supports bonding of groups of ``rte_eth_dev`` ports of the same speed and duplex to provide similar capabilities to that found in Linux bonding driver to allow the aggregation of multiple (member) NICs into a single logical interface between a server and a switch.
-The new bonded PMD will then process these interfaces based on the mode of operation specified to provide support for features such as redundant links, fault tolerance and/or load balancing.
+The new bonding PMD will then process these interfaces based on the mode of operation specified to provide support for features such as redundant links, fault tolerance and/or load balancing.

-The librte_net_bond library exports a C API which provides an API for the creation of bonded devices as well as the configuration and management of the bonded device and its member devices.
+The librte_net_bond library exports a C API which provides an API for the creation of bonding devices as well as the configuration and management of the bonding device and its member devices.

 .. note::